pythonnet/pythonnet.github.io/README.md

 ```

 In order to pass a C# object to the Python runtime, it must be converted to a
 `PyObject`.
-This is done using the `ToPython` extension method.
+This is done using the `ToPython()` extension method.
 The `PyObject`
-may then be added to a dictionary of local variables and passed to the
+may then be set as a variable in a `PyScope`.
+Code executed from the scope
-`PythonEngine.Exec` function:
+will have access to the variable:

 ```csharp
 // create a person object